river-wind/CarnNDTerm2Project2/README.md

 <img src="T2P2_RunAwayCar4.png" width="480" alt="Run Away Car 4"/>

 However, increasing it this high had side effects.
-Once the hunter had nearly cuaght the target car, it had a habit of going into a spinning fit, staying on place and spinning around in circles for a few seconds befor giving chase again.
-Most of this time, this version of the project failed, nearly catching the car right away, followed by spinning, then nearly catching the car, spinning, etc.  I was thinking that the simulator itself might not have been working, as it was not clear what measure was being used to count as "catching" the target car.
-The two vehicles overlapped on-screen nearly 90%; in real life that would qualify as having caught the target car; they would both have run off the road into a ditch at that point.
+Once the hunter had nearly cuaght the target car, it had a habit of going into a spinning fit, staying in one place and spinning around in circles for a few seconds befor giving chase again.
+Most of the time, this version of the project failed, nearly catching the car right away, followed by spinning, then nearly catching the car, spinning, etc.  I was thinking that the simulator itself might not have been working, as it was not clear what measure was being used to count as "catching" the target car.
+The two vehicles overlapped on-screen nearly 90%; in real life that would qualify as having caught the target car since they would have collided at that point.
+A simple rectangular bounding box collision detection method would work well here.

-But while running the code over and over again to take screenshots for this writeup, the hunter actually managed to catch the target, on the first circle, no less.
+But while running the code over and over again to take screenshots for this writeup, the hunter actually managed to catch the target once (distance to target = 0.0010), on the first circle, no less.

 <img src="T2P2_RunAwayCar6.png" width="480" alt="Run Away Car Caught!"/>

-I still suspect there is a much better way of doing this, and fixing the spinning issue, though I'm not away of how to approach that at this time.
+I still suspect there is a much better way of doing this, one which would fix the spinning issue, though I'm not away of how to approach that at this time.